mui/mui-x/docs/src/pages/components/data-grid/components/components.md

 ## ColumnMenu

-As mentioned above, the column menu is a customizable component that can be recomposed easily and customised on each column.
+As mentioned above, the column menu is a customizable component that can be recomposed easily and customised on each column as in the demo below.

 {{"demo": "pages/components/data-grid/components/CustomColumnMenu.js", "bg": "inline"}}